Student Work Placements

 - Seneca College

-Before you apply for a placement or internship, we encourage you to learn about NYWC and our different programs and services.
+Before you apply for a placement, we encourage you to learn about NYWC and our different programs and services.
 We also encourage you to check with your school or program to ensure the placement is a fit.
-Eligibility requirements will vary placement to placement.
+Eligibility requirements will vary from placement to placement.

 Once you are sure that this placement is a good fit, please apply using the form below.
 It may take several weeks for us to get back to you, depending on the number of applications received.
 Please note that due to the large volume of applications, we are only able to contact those candidates who are selected for an interview.